blu/hello-mir-gles2/README.md

 0. Handle GL context with EGL and Ubuntu's MIR, instead of X11's GLX.

-1. GLESv2 instead of 'standard' OpenGL (EGL support for 'Real' OpenGL is not quite yet ready for prime-time as of writing, mid 2014)
+1. GLESv2 instead of 'standard' OpenGL (EGL support for 'Ordinary' OpenGL is a bit of a tricky thing at the moment, mid 2014, requiring some special build settings that i didnt feel like looking up. also GLESv2 is what they are using on tablets, raspb pi, etc, so thats kinda cool)

 2. Since GLESv2 deprecates alot of the same stuff as OpenGL3, this allows to test a kind of 'updated' non-deprecated GL system